-During the quarter ended September 30, 2019, the Company continued in its efforts to advance its 100% owned lxtaca gold/silver project toward production, which efforts were primarily focused on advancing the environmental permitting application for the lxtaca project and engaging in discussions with potential funding partners for development.
+During the quarter ended December 31, 2019, the Company continued in its efforts to advance its 100% owned Ixtaca gold/silver project toward production, which efforts were primarily focused on advancing the environmental permitting application for the Ixtaca project and engaging in discussions with potential funding partners for development.

-Subsequent to the end of the quarter, as announced on October 29, 2019, SEMARNAT, Mexico's environmental authority, advised Almaden that the permitting process for the Ixtaca project had been suspended pending resolution of the mineral title lawsuit reported by the Company on September 10 and April 15, 2019 (the "Mineral Title Lawsuit").
+During the quarter, as announced on October 29, 2019, SEMARNAT, Mexico's environmental authority, advised Almaden that the permitting process for the Ixtaca project had been suspended pending resolution of the mineral title lawsuit reported by the Company on September 10 and April 15, 2019 (the "Mineral Title Lawsuit").
 Almaden is exploring measures it can take to resolve this suspension; however, at present there is no definitive schedule for the resumption of the review.
 More information on the Mineral Title Lawsuit is provided below under the section titled "Risks and Uncertainties".

 Finally, as announced on May 14, 2019, Almaden has entered into a secured gold loan agreement ("Gold Loan") with Almadex Minerals Ltd. ("Almadex") pursuant to which Almadex agreed to loan up to 1,597 ounces of gold to Almaden.
 This Gold Loan provides Almaden with a non-dilutive means to continue advancing Ixtaca through the permitting process.
 During the quarter, Almaden drew down 400 ounces under the Gold Loan.
+As at December 31, 2019, the Company has 797 ounces of gold bullion remaining on its account.